Configuration Deep Dive

 DNS Aliases work differently in

-NAT Modealiases cannot be used when defining an Advertised Services listing.
-They can only be used as an alternate hostname for a computer or device on the nodes’ LAN.
+NATmode.
+Aliases cannot be propagated across the mesh, and they cannot be used when defining an Advertised Service.
+They can only be used as an alternate name for a device on the nodes’ LAN.

 Click the Tunnel Server link to navigate to these settings.
-This section provides a way for you to configure your node with a special service that allows node-to-node connections across the Internet.
-Unless you have a specific need for this type of network connection, it is recommended that you do not install the Tunnel Server feature.
-This is because it will cause your node to dedicate limited system resources to running a service that may be used rarely.
+This section provides a way for you to configure your node with unencrypted node-to-node connections across the Internet.
+Unless you have a specific need for this type of network connection, it is recommended that you do not activate tunnels.
+This is because it will cause your node to dedicate limited resources to maintaining the tunnel connections.
 In order to increase the performance of your node you should conserve system resources so they will be available for normal node operations, which is especially important for nodes with limited memory and storage.

 Tunnels should be used as a temporary means of connecting mesh islands when RF links have yet to be established.
 They should be removed as soon as RF links are operational.
 Remember that AREDN® is first and foremost an emergency communication resource, so it’s likely that Internet-dependent links and the assets they provide will not be available during a disaster.
-Their presence could create a false expectation for served agency personnel, so the network will fail to meet their expectations when tunneled resources become unavailable during a disaster.
+Their presence could create a false expectation for served agency personnel, with the possibility that AREDN® might fail to meet their expectations when tunneled resources become unavailable during a disaster.

 Also, before using the AREDN® tunnel feature, be aware of how this type of connection could impact your local mesh network.
 If your node participates in a local mesh via RF, then adding one or more tunnel connections on that node will cause the nodes and hosts on the far side of the tunnel(s) to appear on your local Mesh Status display.
 This adds complexity and makes everyone’s display a little more difficult to navigate.
 If you want to participate in remote mesh networks via tunnel, consider establishing those tunnels from one of your nodes that is not connected to your local mesh network via RF.